Northwestern Minnesota Ski Trails

 Beginner to advanced classic trails through rolling hills.
 Located in the Deep Portage Conservation Reserve.
 Interpretive Center open all week, including weekends.

 Hiram Ski Trail: 8km

 Beginner to advanced classic trails inside Foot Hills State Forest, just west of Tenmile Lake.
+Only about 1.5km of this system is rated advanced and can be avoided.
+If you travel the westernmost loop in a counterclockwise fashion, you can take advantage of a long, swooping downhill after passing the trail shelter.
 MN Ski Pass required.

 Goose Lake Ski Trail: 15km